openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 ```
  **Remarks:**
- - Access to the list (find, insert, remove EMAs) are synchronized for thread-safety.
+ - Accesses to the list (find, insert, remove EMAs) are synchronized for thread-safety.
  - Initial implementation will also have one lock per EMA to synchronize access and
  modifications to the same EMA.
 We may optimize this as needed.